ALX-KingKowa/alx-system_engineering-devops/0x02-shell_redirections/README.md

     13-unique              Create a script that takes a list of words as input and prints only words that appear exactly once

     14-findthatword        Display lines containing a word pattern from a file

+    15-countthatword       Display the number of lines that contain a word pattern in a file